310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Kanata %}
-no, do not… please try not to involve yourself with my household anymore.
+no, do not… please try not to involve yourself with my [household] anymore.

-i will try to talk to them myself first. i will consider what is best to do after i see how they react.
+i will try to [talk] to them myself first. i will consider what is [best] to do after i see how they [react].
 {% endbubble %}

 {% bubble Chiaki %}